jkrn/Image_Classification_AlexNet/README.md

 https://doi.org/10.1145/3065386

-For the Long Night of Sciences at the Technical University of Berlin the AlexNet architecture was used for a **picture recognition challenge to compare the perfomance between human and computer**.
+### Poster of picture recognition challenge

-### Poster of picture recognition challenge:
+The picture recognition challenge was part of the Long Night of Sciences at the Technical University of Berlin.
+The poster is shown below.

 ![alt text](https://github.com/jkrn/Image_Recognition_AlexNet/blob/main/poster/poster.png?raw=true)